-International First Time Students International Transfer Students Admission application A certified original translated and evaluated copy of the student's high school transcript if graduated outside of the United States A current and valid passport or other official documentation to verify lawful presence A current photo (passport-size, preferred) A minimum score of 5.5 on the International English Language Testing System (IELTS), a total score of 61 on the Internet-based Teat of English as a Foreign Language {TOEFL}, a 2A on the Step EIKEN Test in Practical English Proficiency, or a total score of 500 on the paperbased TOEFL.
-Institutions may admit students to an established ESL program in preparation for the English Language requirement is met.
-A signed notarized statement verifying adequate financial support Receipt of payment of I-90I Student and Exchange Visitor Information System (SEVIS) Fee.
-A medical health history with proof of vaccination. (form is attached) Documentation demonstrating adequate accident, sickness and life insurance that includes evacuation repatriation.
+International First Time Students

+- Admission application - A certified original translated and evaluated copy of the student's high school transcript if graduated outside of the United States - A current and valid passport or other official documentation to verify lawful presence - A current photo (passport-size, preferred) - A minimum score of 5.5 on the International English Language Testing System (IELTS), a total score of 61 on the Internet-based Teat of English as a Foreign Language {TOEFL}, a 2A on the Step EIKEN Test in Practical English Proficiency, or a total score of 500 on the paper-based TOEFL.
+Institutions may admit students to an established ESL program in preparation for the English Language Exam.
+However, students may not enroll in regular college courses until the English Language requirement is met. - A signed notarized statement verifying adequate financial support - Receipt of payment of I-90I Student and Exchange Visitor Information System (SEVIS) Fee. - A medical health history with proof of vaccination. (form is attached) - Documentation demonstrating adequate accident, sickness and life insurance that includes evacuation repatriation.
 Students must maintain insurance coverage throughout the duration of their 1-20.
-The institution may provide an insurance plan or a list of available insurance plan.
-Admission application A certified original translated and evaluated copy of the student's high school transcript verifying completion status and a translated and evaluated transcript from each college attended if graduated outside of the United States.
-Students who have achieved a minimum of a Baccalaureate degree are only required to submit a translated and evaluated transcript from the degree granting institution Original transcripts from all US institutions attended A signed notarized statement verifying financial support Copy of the student's current Form 1-20 Receipt of payment of-901 Student and Exchange Visitor Information System (SEVIS) Fee.
-Copy of student's Visa and Passport A medical health history with proof of vaccination (form is attached).
-Documentation demonstrating adequate accident, sickness and life insurance that includes evacuation repatriation.
-Students must maintain insurance coverage throughout the duration of their 1-20.
-The institution may provide an insurance plan or a list of available insurance plan.
+The institution may provide an insurance plan or a list of available insurance providers.
+Note: CVCC does not provide an insurance plan.